-I use Samba to power my home fileserver.
+I use Samba to access my fileserver.
 I have several shares, and I use local users to log in ("security = user").

 Let's say the share "SpShare" is located at /SpShare.
 All files within the /SpShare directory are owned by Alice, and only Alice can read/write them.
 I want two things: